complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 8

-Extend the RAmanujan machine by applying it to other data or other dynamical systems.
+Extend the Ramanujan machine by applying it to other data or other dynamical systems or using another machine learning approach.

 https://github.com/RamanujanMachine/RamanujanMachine

+This would be an artificial model of human creativity.

 ### Project idea 9